-How do you know which plan is best for your office?
+How do you know which plan is best for your business?
 Here are some key points to keep in mind:

 Health Maintenance Organization (HMO)